Information for joining DNMAC

 35 Buxton Rd, Whaley Bridge, High Peak SK23 7HT, Telephone: 01663 733900

 Before fishing you will need to sign your book confirming you have read and agree to DNMAC rules, and insert a passport size photograph

 There are a limited number of night fishing permits issued every year.
-2017 permits will be only available at Club meetings, or via the Membership Secretary, from December.
+2018 permits will be initially available at Hazel Grove Angling Centre.

 Our insurance dictates that only members, or non members with personal insurance/committee permission e.g. work contractors, will be covered.
 Therefore there re a limited number of non fishing tickets available every year.

 The table below displays the current 2018 joining/renewing fees

 |Membership Category||With Work Party stamp||Without Work Party stamp||New Member|

 |Disabled Consessions & OAP(Req. current Disabled/OAP EA rod license)||N/A||£30||£40|

 |Junior (under 18)||N/A||£10||£10|